Senior Instructor · she/her/hers

 I aggressively pursue other passions similarly related to promoting wellness, including service as a doula and a USSF Soccer Referee.
 Inspired further by the natural environment that surrounds us in the PNW, I share cycling, fishing, gardening, and outrigger canoe racing with family and friends, after finishing the “chores” on our hobby farm in Ferndale.

 - Prehospital methods to improve survival and preserve function for patients who suffer serious medical emergencies.

-- Continuous Quality Improvement and Education in Emergency Medical Systems of Care (Cardiovascular, Trauma, Stroke).
+- Continuous Quality Improvement and Education in Emergency Medical Systems of Care (Pre-hospital/EMS, Cardiovascular, Trauma, Stroke).

 - Innovative teaching methods to encourage principle-based reasoning in STEM students.